The Secretariat of the Convention on Biological Diversity was established (Article 24

 The Secretariat plays a significant role in supporting the implementation of the Convention.
 This can be fulfilled, for example by compilation of national reports on compliance by domestic authorities.
 The Secretariat transmits such reports and information to the COP and sometimes elaborates a synthesis of the national reports and information on implementation.
 The Secretariat also acts as information clearing house.
 In light of this, the Secretariat is strengthening its information dissemination activities on public awareness, information and training, in order to facilitate implementation of Article 13 of the Convention on Public Education and Awareness.

-In spite of the considerable advancements achieved by the Convention since its entry into force, the extent of the biodiversity challenge facing the international community requires urgent additional efforts as well as enhanced international cooperation and inter-agency collaboration on the scale necessary to translate the three objectives of the Convention into reality if the 2010 biodiversity target is to be achieved.
+In spite of the considerable advancements achieved by the Convention since its entry into force, the extent of the biodiversity challenge facing the international community requires urgent additional efforts as well as enhanced international cooperation and inter-agency collaboration on the scale necessary to translate the three objectives of the Convention into reality and achieve the Strategic Plan for Biodiversity 2011-2020, its Aichi Biodiversity Targets, and the Sustainable Development Goals.

-To achieve such a strategic objective, a new era of enhanced implementation is required - reiterated at COP-8 - and the Secretariat is fully committed, through the highest standards of professionalism and objectivity, in performing an enhanced role in facilitating and supporting implementation of the Convention by Parties and stakeholders.
+To achieve such a strategic objective, a new era of enhanced implementation is required.
+The Secretariat is fully committed, through the highest standards of professionalism and objectivity, in performing an enhanced role in facilitating and supporting implementation of the Convention on Biological Diversity by Parties and stakeholders.